ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 Exception hierarchy design
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The original proposal suggested keeping ``SomeException`` as the root exception
+An earlier version of this proposal suggested keeping ``SomeException`` as the root exception
 type, changing the constructor to add a ``Maybe Backtrace`` field and a pattern
 synonym for backwards compatibility: ::